Net Worth

 Thus far, Chris Jones has played only for the Kansas City Chiefs, receiving four contracts over the last eight years.
 In 2016, Chris Jones signed a 4-year rookie contract worth $6.2 million with the Kansas City Chiefs.
 He received a $2.7 million signing bonus, allowing him to earn $3.2 million for his first NFL season.

 In 2020, Jones signed a new four-year contract for $80 million, increasing his average annual salary to $20 million.
-The deal didn’t come with a signing bonus but was guaranteed for a minimum of $37.6 million.
+The deal didn’t include a signing bonus but was guaranteed for at least $37.6 million.

 Chris Jones’s current NFL earnings are $90 million, but he’s projected to earn at least an additional $100 million over the next five years.